-Fig. 2 shows the plot of the HPBW measured from the median of the six observing runs as a function of frequency.
+Fig. 2 shows the plot of the HPBW measured from the median of the six observing runs, for the data of all good antennas at each epochs, as a function of frequency.
 The three different colored points indicates the RR (shown in red), LL (shown in green) and RRLL (shown in blue).
-Recall that the RRLL label indicates stokes I. The solid/filled circles are for the azimuth (AZ) axis while the empty circles are for the elevation (EL) axis.
-Missing points, if any in the Fig. 2 and subsequent Figures below are due to the removal of the RFI affected data.
+Recall that the RRLL label indicates stokes I. The solid / filled circles are for the azimuth (AZ) axis while the empty circles are for the elevation (EL) axis.
+Missing data, if any for a frequency in the Fig. 2 and subsequent Figures below are due to flagging, which is largely due to the removal of the RFI affected data.

-As can be seen the RR and LL beams are elliptical, with the ellipticity being more pronounced at the lower frequencies.
+As can be seen in Fig. 2, the RR and LL beams are elliptical, with the ellipticity being more pronounced at the lower frequencies.
 The major axis of the two ellipses are also misaligned, with one beam being wider along the elevation axis and the other beam being wider along the azimuth axis.
-On the other hand the stokes I ("RRLL") beam has close to equal widths along the elevation and azimuth axes.
+Whereas the stokes I ("RRLL") beam has widths that is equal along the elevation and azimuth axes.